While wellness programs in life and health insurance are nothing new, their effectiveness remains a topic of much debate.

-Behavior change is hard.
+Behaviour change is hard.

 A study by the Rand Corporation found that the Vitality Active Rewards with the Apple Watch benefit achieved sustained, improved activity levels.
 Tracked activity increased for the most active as well as obese participants and persisted over the 24-month watch payback period.
 Participants in the program engaged in 34% more activity, equivalent to nearly five days of extra physical activity each month.

 Similarly, the AIA Vitality Active Benefits Program found an 18% increase in physical activity in members after "active benefits" were introduced, with the most significant increase in physical activity for people over age 50.